Private company limited by shares: Company accounts

 A company may change its accounting reference date by sending Form 225 to the Registrar.

-Confirmation statement (previously the annual return)
+Confirmation statement

-Every limited company must file annually a confirmation statement, which confirms that its information at Companies House is correct.
+Every limited company must file annually a confirmation statement (previously an annual return), as required by section 853A of the Companies Act 2006, which confirms that its information held at Companies House is correct.

 To help companies meet this filing requirement, Companies House may send a pre-printed "shuttle" form to each company's registered office several weeks before the anniversary of incorporation.
 The form shows the information that has already been given to Companies House.
 Companies House may also send an email reminder on the due date (annual review period date).
-This statement must be filed no later than 14 days after the due date, and can be filed online using a Companies House service.
+This statement must be filed no later than 14 days after the due date, and can be filed online using a Companies House service; as of May 2023 the fee for online submission was £13 and the fee for postal submission was £40; from 1 May 2024 these costs were increased to £34 and £62 respectively, the additional income being used by Companies House to fund their enhanced powers of investigation and enforcement undertaken in line with the Economic Crime and Corporate Transparency Act 2023 (ECCTA).

 Company Tax Return

 A private company limited by shares must also file for every financial year a Tax Return with HMRC.
 By using a government online service, this can be done at the same time as delivering the accounts to Companies House.
 The deadline for delivering the return is 12 months after the accounting period ends.